MarkSeliverstov/MFF-WebTeamProject/README.md

 ```shell
 docker compose up -d
 ```
+**Running at: localhost:5000 and at localhost:8080 there is mongo-express running for graphical access to database**

 In case a new package is added rebuild is needed -> run:
 For development run: